 Hypoglycemia is a low level of glucose in the blood.
 Glucose is your body's main source of energy.
 Low levels make it hard for your body to work as it should.
 This will cause a wide range of problems.

 Diabetes medicine is a common cause of hypoglycemia.
-Other things that can increase the risk of hypoglycemia while taking this medicine include:
+Things that can increase the risk of hypoglycemia with the medicine include:

 - Taking too much medicine

 - Eating too little at meals, delaying or missing meals

 - Unplanned intense exercise

 Symptoms may start slowly or quickly.
 It may cause: